-Art at Priestsic
+Art and design at Priestsic

-This half term, we have been looking at the artist Andy Goldsworthy who creates sculptures from natural materials in the places he finds them.
+We have been looking at the artist Andy Goldsworthy who creates sculptures from natural materials in the places he finds them.
 On our trip to Sherwood Forest we created our own pieces inspired by him!